Sentinelese: 1991 expedition

-In 1991, the first instances of peaceful contact were recorded in the course of two routine expeditions by an Indian anthropological team consisting of various representatives of diverse governmental departments, including female anthropologist Madhumala Chattopadhyay.
+In 1991, the first instances of peaceful contact were recorded in the course of two routine expeditions by an Indian anthropological team consisting of various representatives of diverse governmental departments, including the anthropologist Madhumala Chattopadhyay.
 This was the first time a woman was a part of a contact expedition with the Sentinelese.

 During a 4 January 1991 visit, the Sentinelese approached the party without weaponry for the first time.
 They collected coconuts that were offered but retreated to the shore as the team gestured for them to come closer.
 The team returned to the main ship, MV Tarmugli.
 It returned to the island in the afternoon to find at least two dozen Sentinelese on the shoreline, one of whom pointed a bow and arrow at the party.
-Once a woman pushed the arrow down, the man buried his weapons in the beach and the Sentinelese approached quite close to the dinghies for the first time.
+Once a woman pushed the arrow down, the man buried his weapons in the sand and the Sentinelese approached quite close to the dinghies for the first time.
 The Director of Tribal Welfare distributed five bags of coconuts hand-to-hand.